Skip to main content

 Step 7: Verify All MCU Connections

-After adding the toolboard and restarting Klipper, recheck the connection status of all MCUs:
+After adding the tool board and restarting Klipper, re-verify the connection status of all MCUs:

-1. Open the Fluidd interface, click System in the left menu.
+1. Open the Fluidd interface and click System in the left menu.

-2. Check MCU Information: Confirm that all MCUs are correctly recognized under Mcu Information.
+2. Check MCU Information: Confirm all MCUs are correctly recognized under Mcu Information.

-3. Verify Each MCU Status: Ensure both the main MCU and toolboard show as connected.
+3. Verify Each MCU Status: Ensure the main MCU and tool boards all show a connected status.

-• Both the main MCU and all toolboards should appear in the list.
+• The main MCU and all tool boards should appear in the list.

 • The connection status for each MCU should be "Connected".

-• If any MCU is missing or fails to connect, check its configuration and physical connections.
+• If an MCU is not displayed or fails to connect, check its configuration and physical connection.

-After all MCUs are connected, verify firmware version compatibility:
+After all MCU connections are established, verify firmware version compatibility:

-1. Open the Fluidd interface, click System in the left menu.
+1. Open the Fluidd interface and click System in the left menu.

 2. Check Version Information: Find the Version field under Mcu Information.